vmaineng/Shotkallar715_playlist/README.md

 ## Status

-I would like to add repeat, volume, random, and add the artist's information.
+I would like to add repeat, volume, and random button, along with the artist's social media information.

 ## Inspiration